JAQuent/Questionnaire-Presenter/README.md

 For the most part the way to analyse the response should be fairly obvious.
 The only tricky bit might be to analyse radio & checkmark questions.
-Here is short demonstration to do this.
+Here is a short demonstration to do this:

 ``` r
 # How to analyse the response to a radio question